jbrunton/cleanup-pulumi-stacks/README.md

 * `working-directory` - Relative path in the repo to the Pulumi project (i.e. the project with your `Pulumi.yaml` file).
 Defaults to the current working directory.
 * `config` - Yaml config for policies (see below).
 * `config_file` - Can be used to specify a path to a config file in place of the `config` input.
 * `preview` - When `true`, logs a preview of what the action would do without making changes to any stacks.
-Defaults to `false`.
+Defaults to `true`.
 * `verbose` - When `true`, provides detailed output on all the policy checks applied to each stack.
 Defaults to `false`.

 ## Config